TianYe00/dsp/01-install.md

 ###Q1.
 Python Version 2 or 3

-Python 3

->> Because it is up to date and I believe other platforms which are still using Python 2 will update soon.
+>> Python 3, because it is up to date and I believe other platforms which are still using Python 2 will update soon, like Apache.